Stellar Transient Populations 🔍

 plt.show()

 Sometimes, however, you’re not just interested in the intrinsic population, and want an observable population.
-This could be SNe detection fraction for a telescope survey, or the LVK detection efficiency for GW mergers.
+This could be a supernova detection fraction for a telescope survey, or the LVK detection efficiency for GW mergers.

-Using these, new weights are calculated.
-The BBH analysis comes with a detection function for several different detector sensitivities and configurations.
+Using these, new weights are calculated and stored as a separate observable population of your TransientPopulation.
+The BBH analysis framework comes with a detection function for several detector sensitivities and configurations.

 [ ]: